-In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 84% senior notes due 2013.
+In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 83⁄4% senior notes due 2013.
 The CCO Holdings notes are general unsecured obligations of CCO Holdings and CCO Holdings Capital Corp.
-They rank equally with all other current or future unsubordinated obligations of CCO Holdings and CCO Holdings Capital Corp.
 They rank equally with all other current or future unsubordinated obligations of CCO Holdings Capital Corp.
 The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings' subsidiaries, including the Renaissance notes, the Charter Operating notes and the Charter Operating credit facilities.
 As of December 31, 2005, there was \$800 million in total principal amount outstanding and \$794 million in accreted value outstanding.

-Interest on the CCO Holdings senior notes accrues at 834% per year and is payable semi-annually in arrears on each May 15 and November 15.
+Interest on the CCO Holdings senior notes accrues at 81/4% per year and is payable semi-annually in arrears on each May 15 and November 15.

-At any time prior to November 15, 2006, the issuers of the CCO Holdings senior notes may redeem up to 35% of the total principal amount of the CCO Holdings senior notes to the extent of public equity proceeds they have received on a pro rata basis at a redemption price equal to 108.75% of the principal amount of CCO Holdings senior notes redeemed, plus any accrued and unpaid interest.
+At any time prior to November 15, 2006, the issuers of the CCO Holdings senior notes may redeem up to 35% of the total principal amount of the CCO Holdings senior notes to the extent of public equity proceeds they have received on a pro rata basis at a redemption price equal to 108,75% of the principal amount of CCO Holdings senior notes redeemed, plus any accrued and unpaid interest